Interactive Tutorial

 Accelerating activation at scale

-Since launch, 481 users have initiated the tutorial, with a 95% completion rate and an average completion time of ~1 minute, indicating low friction and strong engagement.
+Since launch, 481 users have initiated the tutorial with a 95% completion rate and an average completion time of about one minute, signaling low friction and strong engagement.

 Next